DormSoup/dormsoup/README.md

 ssh DormSoup -L 5432:localhost:5432
 ```

-TODO(andiliu) please make a separate production and development database

 **Important note**: Even though it says `localhost`, the database is on the server, not on your computer.
 Be careful with any destructive actions.
+(Check the [daemon repo](https://github.com/DormSoup/dormsoup-daemon) for instructions of setting up a local development database.)

 ![port forwarding diagram](https://i.sstatic.net/QcwEn.png)